DIDSR/VICTRE/README.md

 Clinical trails are expensive and delay the regulatory evaluation and early patient access to novel devices.
 In order to demonstrate an alternative approach, a recent effort at the Division of Imaging, Diagnostics, and Software Reliability at the U.S. Food and Drug Administration (known as the VICTRE project) demonstrated the replication of one such clinical trial using completely in-silico tools and compared results in terms of imaging modality performance between the human trial and the computational trial.
 The VICTRE trial consisted in imaging 3000 digital breast models in digital mammography and digital breast tomosynthesis system models.
 On this page we are making all the in silico components of VICTRE freely available to the community.

-Citation: ``Evaluation of Digital Breast Tomosynthesis as Replacemnet of Full-Field Digital Mammography Using an In Silico Imaging Trial.''
+**Citation:** ''Evaluation of Digital Breast Tomosynthesis as Replacemnet of Full-Field Digital Mammography Using an In Silico Imaging Trial.''
 Aldo Badano, Ph.
 D., Christian G. Graff, Ph.
 D., Andreu Badal, Ph.
 D., Diksha Sharma, M. Sc., Rongping Zeng, Ph.
 D., Frank W. Samuelson, Ph.
 D., Stephen Glick, Ph.
 D., and Kyle J. Myers, Ph.
 D.  *JAMA Network Open.
 2018;1(7):e185474; doi:10.1001/jamanetworkopen.2018.5474*.

 *VICTRE team: Aldo Badano, Ph.
 D., Christian G. Graff, Ph.
 D., Andreu Badal, Ph.
 D., Diksha Sharma, M. Sc., Rongping Zeng, Ph.
 D., Frank W. Samuelson, Ph.
 D., Stephen Glick, Ph.
 D., and Kyle J. Myers, Ph.
 D.*